-It is false that Vallarta's beaches are infested with crocodiles after Hurricane Nora
+It is false that Vallarta's beaches are infested with crocodiles after hurricanes

-After the passage of category 1 hurricane Nora, during last weekend, the bodies of water where most of the crocodiles in Banderas Bay live practically overflowed, however, there is no major risk for people and it is false that all crocodiles are loose in the sea.
+After the passage of category 1 hurricane Nora, last year, the bodies of water where most of the crocodiles in Banderas Bay live practically overflowed, however, there is no major risk for people and it is false that all crocodiles are loose in the sea.

 Some crocodiles have been dragged to the sea by the flooding of the rivers, however, the adults usually take shelter in time and do not roam loose in the sea.

-It is true that some crocodiles are on the beaches of Vallarta, as they live in rivers whose riverbeds have grown considerably and were swept away, but it is completely false that the beaches of Vallarta are infested with crocodiles after the passage of Nora.
-Citizens are advised to keep a minimum distance of 10 meters in case they see a crocodile and call 911 immediately so it can be captured and returned to its natural habitat.
+Some crocodiles are indeed on the beaches of Vallarta, as they live in rivers whose riverbeds have grown considerably and were swept away, but it is completely false that the beaches of Vallarta are infested with crocodiles after the passage of hurricane Nora last year.
+Citizens and visitors are advised to keep a minimum distance of 10 meters in case they see a crocodile and call 911 immediately so it can be captured and returned to its natural habitat.